-- 1. Complete all required paperwork through your military service and/or the VA at least 10 weeks prior to the start of the term (the VA may take 10 weeks to process your paperwork). - 2.
-You must submit your VA eligibility paperwork to NHTI's VA Certifying Official, VA authorizations to the Bursar's Office, and National Guard Waivers to the Bursar's Office. - 3.
+- 1. Complete all required paperwork through your military service and/or the VA at least 8 weeks prior to the start of the term (the VA may take 8 weeks to process your paperwork). - 2.
+You must submit your VA eligibility paperwork, Guard and Reservist tuition assistance/tuition waiver authorizations to NHTI's School Certifying Official. - 3.
 Be sure to make payment arrangements for your semester charges that are not covered by your military benefit by the semester due date.
-Tuition will always be due two weeks prior to the start of the semester. - 4.
-Additional information on applying for VA educational benefits may be found on the NHTI Veterans webpage at www.nhti.edu/student-resources/veterans.
+Tuition will always be due two weeks prior to the start of the semester. - Additional information on applying for VA educational benefits may be found on the NHTI Veterans webpage at www.nhti.edu/student-resources/veterans.